Revisit Systematic Generalization via Meaningful Learning: Systematic Generalization

 \section{Systematic Generalization}

-Although previous studies argue that neural networks fail to match humans in systematic generalization \citep{lake2017generalization,keysers2019measuring}, we revisit such algebraic compositionality conditioned on the semantic linking to see whether the conclusion will change.
-The following section moves on to specify the process and outcome of experiments.
-We first intend to make use of SCAN as the initial testbed to observe the presence of systematic generalization with the assistance of semantic relations.
-Then, we verify neural networks' potential to achieve the systematic generalization activated by semantic linking on SCAN, as well as two real-world tasks of semantic parsing.
-Following ablation studies further examine models' compositional capability.
+The following section specifies the setup and outcome of the experiments.
+We first employ SCAN as the initial testbed to reproduce the one-shot generalization conditioned on the semantic linking.
+Then, we examine neural networks' potential to achieve this on SCAN and two real-world tasks of SP, followed by a sensitivity analysis.